Mobeen11/EPamphlet-Geo-Fencing-Xamarin-/README.md

 # EPamphlet-Geo-Fencing-Xamarin-
-This was my final year project it is basically an advertisement distribution system using Geofencing.
+It is an advertisement system made using geofencing api of google.
+There is also a web api included with this.The rest api was built using Asp.net MVC framework